 4.4.4.
-Quality Control samples consisted of one method blank, one set of LCS/LCSD and MS/MSD.
-Sample TMW63102023 was designated to be spiked as MS/MSD.
-Results and recoveries of LCS/LCSD and MS/MSD was used to evaluate accuracy and precision.
+Quality Control samples consisted of one method blank and one set of LCS/LCSD.
+No sample was designated to be spiked as MS/MSD.
+Results and recoveries of LCS/LCSD was used to evaluate accuracy and precision.
 Percent recoveries (%R) were within the established QC limits.